 Mortgage Brokers are simply responsible for the matching of an investor and a mortgage borrower.
 Mortgage Brokers do not actually fund the loan for their customers.
 Mortgage Broker customer loans are funded directly from the mortgage investor.
 Mortgage Bankers not only match mortgage borrowers with the most appropriate loan product (via their investor relationships), they also actually fund the loan to their customer.
 After the loan is closed and funded, it is sold to the selected investor in a secondary market transaction.

 Mortgage Bankers are generally permitted greater latitude in what must be included in their upfront disclosures to the consumer.
 This enables many Mortgage Bankers to have more flexible pricing strategies and in the correlating greater control over their revenue stream.
 Additionally, in many cases, Mortgage Bankers (Correspondents) may be eligible for secondary market mortgage investor pricing which may be better than available to Mortgage Brokers.
-Similarly, certain secondary market investors employ loan file quality or other incentives for mini-correspondent and correspondent relationships.
+Similarly, certain secondary market investors employ loan file quality or other incentives for non-delegated correspondent and correspondent relationships.
 Mortgage Banking generally requires greater sophistication and/or capital.
 Therefore, it naturally creates a higher barrier to competition than typically found in Mortgage Brokerage.

 The primary tools needed to become a Mortgage Banker include: Sufficient licensure to permit the origination of mortgage loans as a mortgage banker/correspondent, a FirstFunding Warehouse Funding Facility (Warehouse Line), approval to be a Correspondent by a secondary market investor, and the ability to manage your First Funding Warehouse Funding Facility.
 Other tasks and adjustments may be necessary in conjunction with the move-up to Mortgage Banking by a Mortgage Broker, but these represent the principal items.